Bernardusz/Failed-Arduino-Drone/README.md

 This project is a micro drone built on **Arduino Uno** featuring:
 - **2 Brushless Motors + ESCs**
-- **MPU6050 Gyroscope Sensor** for tilt detection and stabilization
 - **HC-05 Bluetooth module** for remote control via custom Android app
 - Modular software structure using **PlatformIO** and C++